Here’s the $2 billion-dollar question: What makes Good Friday good?

 A good God who allowed Himself to be nailed to a cross on behalf of us all, removing the power of sin and death from our lives.

-A good God who invites us to join Him in this revolution, declaring Jesus as our Lord, Saviour, Judge, and King.
+A good God who invites us to join Him in this revolution, as a redeemed humanity declaring Jesus as our Lord, Saviour, Judge, and King.

 A good God, who through his sacrifice offers us eternal life.